Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Analysis Motivated by Haze Microphysics

 Motivated by haze microphysics, we can use this theoretical metric using combinations of a few planetary parameters and examined its correlation with $A_{\rm H}$.
 Equation \eqref{eq:kappa_haze2} shows that $A_{\rm H}$ may have an implicit dependence on both planet gravity and temperature.
 Our previous assumptions for Equation \eqref{eq:Ah2} allow us to set $T$ as $T_{\rm eq}$ and $g_p$ as our vertically constant planet gravity.
 If $F_{\rm top}$ and $a_{\rm haze}$ are insensitive to planetary parameters, the water amplitude would have implicit dependence $\sqrt{T_{\rm eq}}/g_p$.
 Thus, we further explored whether $A_{\rm H}$ has any correlation with this asymptotic solution ($\sqrt{T_{\rm eq}}/g_p$, see Figure \ref{fig:T_g}).
 A strong correlation $\sqrt{T_{\rm eq}}/g_p$ would indicate a preference for the settling regime for our planet set.

-For $\sqrt{T_{\rm eq}}/g_p$, we find a relatively strong linear logarithmic correlation ($r=-0.55$; $p=0.01$; $\chi^2_\nu= 4.9$).
-This correlations is one of the strongest trend we find among the blind search for all the stellar forcing and planetary parameters.
-However, none of these parameters can be considered to have very strong correlations with $A_{\rm H}$.
-The weak correlation of $\sqrt{T_{\rm eq}}/g_p$ could be caused by several reasons listed below: 1) our exoplanet targets do not fall into the settling regime only; 2) we have fixed a number of uncertain parameters, such as downward haze mass flux $F_{\rm top}$, but they may also have dependence on planetary parameters; 3) we assume the atmospheric opacity at 1.4 $\mu$m is dominated by water and at 1.25 $\mu$m is dominated by hazes, while in reality, the opacity at both wavelengths should be the combination of both haze and gas opacity; 4) the calculated $A_{\rm H}$ for the exoplanet targets may have some intrinsic spread due to assumption we make in the calculations, such as assuming a constant mean molecular weight of the atmosphere ($\mu=2.3$ amu); 5) condensation clouds may also contribute to the atmospheric opacity in addition to photochemical haze for our exoplanet targets \citep[e.g.,][]{2013ApJ...775...33M}.
+For $\sqrt{T_{\rm eq}}/g_p$, we find a tentative correlation with $A_{\rm H}$ ($\rho_s = 0.41$, $p_{s} = 0.04$; $\tau_k = 0.28$, $p_k= 0.05$).
+This tentative correlation is one of the highest we find compared to the blind search for most of the stellar forcing and planetary parameters.
+However, none of these parameters can be considered to have statistically significant correlations with $A_{\rm H}$.
+The tentative correlation of $\sqrt{T_{\rm eq}}/g_p$ could be caused by several reasons listed below: 1) our exoplanet targets do not fall into the settling regime only; 2) we have fixed a number of uncertain parameters, such as downward haze mass flux $F_{\rm top}$, but they may also have dependence on planetary parameters; 3) we assume the atmospheric opacity at 1.4 $\mu$m is dominated by water and at 1.25 $\mu$m is dominated by hazes, while in reality, the opacity at both wavelengths should be the combination of both haze and gas opacity; 4) the calculated $A_{\rm H}$ for the exoplanet targets may have some intrinsic spread due to assumption we make in the calculations, such as assuming a constant mean molecular weight of the atmosphere ($\mu=2.3$ amu); 5) condensation clouds may also contribute to the atmospheric opacity in addition to photochemical haze for our exoplanet targets \citep[e.g.,][]{2013ApJ...775...33M}.